prof7bit/LazPackager/README.md

 Does it work yet?
 -----------------
 95%.
 Should work for most simple projects out of the box and with a few tweaks to the templates for all others too.
-It does not yet work when you have a Makefile and try to use the option "use existing" this is not implemented yet.